18F/checklistomania/README.md

 ![Users](/public/img/users.png?raw=true "Users")

 ## Running Checklistomania

 Checklistomania is a [Node.js](https://nodejs.org) application on the back-end, and its front-end is an [AngularJS](https://angularjs.org/) single-page application.

+The default setup for local development is with Docker.
+If you prefer not to use Docker you can skip this section and follow the legacy setup docs below.

 ### Using Docker for Development